-- Your body has a chance to adapt and acclimatise to the new and different activity.
+- Your body has a chance to adapt and acclimatise to the new activity with out sudden weight.

 - It is a bit like an “obligation free look”… period, is hiking really for you?

-- Learn to enjoy the outdoors with out the pressure to go faster then you are comfortable.
+- Learn to enjoy the outdoors with out the pressure to go faster than you are comfortable.

 Basic Day Hiking gear

-Carrying lighter loads over well made gravel, sand, grass, earth tracks.
+Carrying light loads over well made gravel, sand, grass, earth tracks.